kovasb/codn/README.md

 clojure source code as EDN data

 notes:
-- this is WIP in both design and implementation
+- this is WIP in both design and implementation, but passes all the tests inherited from tools.reader
 - the current implementation is franksteined off of clojure.tools.reader (Thanks!) and neither elegant or consistent
+- look in the test/codn/parser directory for more examples

 ## Rationale